tejas-kach/GSIV23_Tejas_Kachare/README.md

 This command will compile and bundle your app and start a local development server.

+Implemented Elements
-I have implemented the infinite scroll on the list page with some performance-tuning techniques which improve the user experience and used redux toolkit for global state management.
+1. Infinite Scroll- I have implemented the infinite scroll on the list page with some performance-tuning techniques which       improve the user experience.
+2. API Integration
+3. Global State Management using Redux Toolkit.
+4. Routing and Navigation--The app implements routing and navigation using React Router.
+It ensures smooth navigation           between different views and maintains consistent URLs.

-If given additional time, I would have used Image Loading Optimization and Scroll Rendering Performance Techniques to increase the performance, I would have implemented SSR using react, written some react test cases and I would have improved the CSS and error handling mechanisms.
+If given additional time,
+1. I would have used Image Loading Optimization and Scroll Rendering Performance Techniques to increase the performance for     rendering images optimally.
+2. I would have implemented SSR using React or learned Remix and written some unit test cases.
+3. I would have improved the CSS and error-handling mechanisms.
+4. I would have added some more features to the app.